LiutongZhou/STATGU4205/README.md

 3. Cleandata (around 25 mb) and data description are provided [here](https://drive.google.com/drive/folders/0B3jtvLVULJwuZW1FbUFmSWowbWs?usp=sharing)

-   Anyone with a valid columbia email is authorized to download.
+   Anyone with a valid **columbia email** is authorized to download.
    clean_sales_data.m is the script I wrote to clean the data.
+   It takes around 40 minutes to run the script on my laptop.

 4. More analysis will be published here if time allows.